Triangle

-(Please note that international students are not eligible for this loan)
+Please note that international students are not eligible for this loan

-The Government, through the Student Loans Company (SLC), is offering Postgraduate Doctoral Loans of up to £28,673 for eligible students who are studying a standalone taught or research Doctoral course that start between August 2023 and July 2024.
+The Government, through the Student Loans Company (SLC), is offering Postgraduate Doctoral Loans of up to £29,390 for eligible students who are studying a standalone taught or research Doctoral course that start between August 2024 and July 2025.

-For students who started their course between August 2018 and July 2022 the loan offered is less.
+For students who started their course between August 2018 and July 2024 the loan offered is less.

 The loan is a contribution towards the costs associated with completing a Doctoral degree and can be used towards tuition fees or living costs as you decide.
 The loan is non means tested and will be paid directly to you, the student, rather than the University.
+While providing a substantial contribution, the loan is very unlikely to be sufficient to cover both your tuition fees and livings costs.
+Therefore it is important that you source funding in addition to the loan, to ensure you can cover all costs before starting your course.

 Important information